Monoamine releasing agent: Endogenous MRAs

 A number of endogenous compounds are known to act as MRAs.
-These include the monoamine neurotransmitters dopamine (an NDRA), norepinephrine (an NDRA), and serotonin (an SRA) themselves, as well as the trace amines phenethylamine (an NDRA), tryptamine (an SDRA or imbalanced SNDRA), and tyramine (an NDRA).
+These include the monoamine neurotransmitters dopamine (an DRA), norepinephrine (an NRA), and serotonin (an SRA) themselves, as well as the trace amines phenethylamine (an NDRA), tryptamine (an SDRA or imbalanced SNDRA), and tyramine (an NDRA).
 Synthetic MRAs are substantially based on structural modification of these endogenous compounds, most prominently including the substituted phenethylamines and substituted tryptamines.

 Release of monoamine neurotransmitters by themselves, for instance in the cases of serotonin, norepinephrine, and dopamine, has been referred to as "self-release".
 The physiological significance of the findings that monoamine neurotransmitters can act as releasing agents of themselves is unclear.
 However, it could imply that efflux is a common neurotransmitter regulatory mechanism that can be induced by any transporter substrate.

 It is possible that monoamine neurotransmitter self-release could be a protective mechanism.
 It is notable in this regard that intracellular non-vesicular or cytoplasmic dopamine is toxic to neurons and that the vesicular monoamine transporter 2 (VMAT2) is neuroprotective by packaging this dopamine into synaptic vesicles.
 Along similar lines, MRAs induce the efflux of non-vesicular monoamine neurotransmitter and thereby move cytoplasmic neurotransmitter into the extracellular space.
 On the other hand, many MRAs but not all also act as VMAT2 inhibitors and reversers, and hence concomitantly induce the release of vesicular monoamine neurotransmitters like dopamine into the cytoplasm.
 Induction of VMAT2 efflux by MRAs appears to be related to their monoaminergic neurotoxicity.

 Monoaminergic neurotoxicity

 Some MRAs have been found to act as monoaminergic neurotoxins and hence to produce long-lasting damage to monoaminergic neurons.
-Examples include dopaminergic neurotoxicity with amphetamine and methamphetamine and serotonergic neurotoxicity with methylenedioxymethamphetamine (MDMA).
-Amphetamine may produce significant dopaminergic neurotoxicity even at therapeutic doses.
-However, clinical doses of amphetamine producing neurotoxicity is controversial and disputed.
-In contrast to amphetamines, monoamine reuptake inhibitors like methylphenidate lack apparent neurotoxic effects.
+Examples include dopaminergic neurotoxicity with methamphetamine and serotonergic neurotoxicity with methylenedioxymethamphetamine (MDMA).
+Sufficiently high doses of amphetamine can also produce dopaminergic neurotoxicity in some animals, including non-human primates.
+In contrast, reviews of magnetic resonance imaging (MRI) studies in humans with ADHD suggest that long-term treatment with therapeutic doses of amphetamine decreases abnormalities in brain structure and function.

 Analogues of MDMA with retained MRA activity but reduced or no serotonergic neurotoxicity, like 5,6-methylenedioxy-2-aminoindane (MDAI) and 5-iodo-2-aminoindane (5-IAI), have been developed.
 Certain drugs have been found to block the neurotoxicity of MRAs in animals.
 For instance, the selective MAO-B inhibitor selegiline has been found to prevent the serotonergic neurotoxicity of MDMA in rodents.